MedARC-AI/med-lm-envs/README.md

 When not in `--dry-run` or `--schema-only` mode, the CLI writes one directory per `env_id`, each containing either a single `data.parquet` file or partitioned files (e.g., `model-gpt-4_1-mini.parquet`).
 An `env_index.json` manifest summarises row counts, partition columns, and dataset paths for downstream tooling.

-The loader expands each referenced file (individual model/env mappings or the shared jobs list) before scheduling the run.
+The loader expands each referenced file (environment mappings or the shared jobs list) before scheduling the run.
 Paths are resolved relative to the jobs file.

-- When `models` or `envs` point to directories, every `*.yaml` / `*.yml` file inside is loaded in sorted order.
+- When `envs` points to a directory, every `*.yaml` / `*.yml` file inside is loaded in sorted order.
 Paths are resolved relative to the jobs file first, then relative to the repository root.
+- Inline models must be declared either at the job level or under a top-level `models` list within the same YAML document.
 - When a job mapping supplies `envs`, the CLI fans out one evaluation per environment; omit `envs` (and `env`) to target every environment defined in the run.
 - Optional `env_args`, `sampling_args`, and `seed` entries on the job apply to each generated evaluation.
 If an environment expects a `seed` argument, include it inside `env_args` explicitly.
-- Override defaults with CLI flags such as `--models`, `--envs`, `--env-dir-path`, and `--endpoints-path` when you want to load definitions from a different location.
+- Override defaults with CLI flags such as `--envs`, `--env-dir-path`, and `--endpoints-path` when you want to load definitions from a different location.
 - Job folders are named after the job's `name`; when omitted, the CLI generates `<model>-<random>-<env>` automatically.